soz-live/soz-live.github.io/about.md

 ## The Vision

 The vision is to provide a better way of programming Lisp in CAD with immediate benefits to the coder, the user and the community.
-By combining the functionality that **SOZ** provides, with the visual experience of **LIVE**, the project can create a niche product not seen before.
+By combining the functionality that **SOZ** provides, with the visual experience of **LIVE**, the project creates a niche product not seen before.
 All written in the one language, Lisp.

 ## Timeline